ossia/score-docs/docs/faq.md

 visible: true
 ---

 Here is a list of (non necessarily) frequently asked questions.
-In case none of these answers yours, feel more than welcome to ask for help on the [Ossia.io forum](https://forum.ossia.io) or send a message on [Ossia score Gitter channel](https://gitter.im/OSSIA/score) where you will most likely find a handful of *score* users and developers.
+In case none of these answers yours, feel more than welcome to ask for help on the [ossia.io forum](https://forum.ossia.io) or send a message on [ossia score Gitter channel](https://gitter.im/ossia/score) where you will most likely find a handful of *score* users and developers.